GNS-Science/nzshm-opensha/doc/NZSHM22-write-up.md

 The main code for this is in `NZSHM22_CrustalInversionTargetMFDs` and `NZSHM22_SubductionInversionTargetMFDs`.
 NZSHM22 uses MFDs that are based on Gutenberg-Richter.
 There are global MFDs as well as MFDs attached as constraints to individual fault sections.

-MFDs inside the TVZ were handled differently at some stage (see [background seismicity](#background-seismicity)), so there's legacy code for this still visible.
+MFDs inside the TVZ were handled differently at some stage (see [distributed seismicity](#distributed-seismicity)), so there's legacy code for this still visible.

 The actual measured MFDs of the solution are a major tool for scientists to judge the quality of a solution.
 See [reports](#reports).